 Reducing unconscious bias will bring long-term benefits to your school

 It may take a long time to implement the steps in this article and embed them into your recruitment process.
-However, the benefits are well worth it to help ensure your school is inclusive, diverse and welcoming.
+However, the benefits are well worth it to help make sure your school is inclusive, diverse and welcoming.
 Reducing unconscious bias will:

 - Give pupils more diverse role models to look up to in your school